CSD-FOSS-Team/genume/.github/CONTRIBUTING.md

 ## Common Engineering Practices

-Other than the guidelines for TODO: ([coding](../docs/dev-process/coding-guidelines.md) and [documentation](#contributing-to-documentation)) discussed above, we encourage contributors to follow these common engineering practices:
+Other than the guidelines for ([coding](https://github.com/CSD-FOSS-Team/genume/blob/master/scripts/README.md) and [documentation](#contributing-to-documentation)) discussed above, we encourage contributors to follow these common engineering practices: